Ruth's Chris Interview Questions

 8. Where do you see yourself in five years?

 • If you say you want to stay in the restaurant industry, you will sound like a good fit for Ruth’s Chris.
-Check out job titles such as restaurant manager, or chef and see if this is a good fit for you.
+Check out job titles such as restaurant manager or chef and see if this fits you.

 9. Why should I hire you?

-• Have a look at the job description and find the key skills and experience required to do the job.
+• Look at the job description and find the key skills and experience required to do the job.
 Reassure the interviewer that you have the skills and experience required to do the job.
 Note your answer needs to demonstrate that you are the solution to the employer’s problem (a vacancy on their team) and that you are the best candidate to fill the role.

 10. Do you have any questions for us?